 Water softeners are effective in removing dissolved forms of iron & manganese and hardness minerals.
 To remove particulate iron or manganese, a cartridge filter with proper micron rating will be effective.
 Depending on the specific situation, this could require a series of filters with different size micron ratings to handle heavier levels in the water.
 Selecting the appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.
-For more information regarding Iron and Manganese in water, see link to articles in Water Technology Magazine at: http://publications/.On town water supplies that chlorinate and also contain hardness minerals, iron or manganese, there is a duel purpose (stack system) combination unit that can remove the chlorine while also softening the water.
+A dual media system that softeners and removes objectionable chlorine and other tastes & odors can be a good solution for Maynard.
 For more on hard water, see the link at Hard water.

 OTHER AFFECTS OF HARD WATER, IRON & MANGANESE